NuGet/Home/designs/RestoreAndBuildCompatibility.md

 No. The build tooling shipped today, which NuGet is a part of, is self contained.
 NuGet.exe customers are the only ones likely to run this mismatched scenario and we have done work to help them migrate, through MSBuild.exe restore and packages.config support for restore.
 Furthermore this increases the testing and support matrix significantly.
 It is not something we have promised customers.

+* Any implementation alternatives?

+Option 2 - Use NuGet tool version

+The nuget.g.props write out a `NuGetToolVersion` property which contains the version of the NuGet tooling that generated it.

+Cons:

+* This has the potential to be too noisy.
+Just because the version change that doesn't mean it's not compatible.

+Pros:

+* The flip side is that we prefer that customers use consistent versions of the tooling, so going this direction has the added benefit of consolidating tooling for our customers.
+* We can get the warning with only a build tasks change.

+Option 3 - Define a new compatibility version

+Pros:

+* We would only increment this when a functional restore change is made.

+Cons:

+* Both NuGet and SDK tooling require changes to add the initial warning.

 ### References

 * NuGet restore build [issues](https://developercommunity2.visualstudio.com/t/NuGet-Restore-build-issues---projectass/1190427)